Chocolate Chip Cookies

 Instructions

-3. Add the egg to the creamed mixture and beat well to combine.
+3. Crack the egg into the creamed mixture and beat well to combine.

 8. Let them cool down for 5 minutes – if you can wait that long!
 Enjoy.